AviatrixSystems/Docs/HowTos/S2C_GW_CP_88.rst

     *VPC2 Private Subnet CIDR: 10.24.2.0/23*

-1. Launch Check Point Security Gateway VM
+Launching Check Point Security Gateway VM
 =========================================

-launch a  CheckPoint VM with at least two network interfaces.
+Launch a  CheckPoint VM with at least two network interfaces.
 One interface serves as a WAN port and is in VPC2's public subnet.
 The other interface serves as a LAN port and is in VPC2's private subnet.
 Collect the public IP address of the WAN port.

-2. Create Site2Cloud Connection at Aviatrix Controller
+Creating Site2Cloud Connection at Aviatrix Controller
 ======================================================

- 2.1 Go to **Gateway->New Gateway** to launch an Aviatrix Gateway at VPC1's public subnet.
+1. Go to Gateway > New Gateway to launch an Aviatrix Gateway at VPC1's public subnet.
 Collect both public and private IP addresses of the Gateway.

- 2.2 Go to **site2cloud** and click **Add New** to create a site2cloud connection:
+2. Go to the Site2Cloud and click **Add New** to create a Site2Cloud connection:

 ===============================     =================================================================
   **Field**                         **Value**